-On the basis of the submitted information, if the commissioner finds that the permittee no longer meets the restricted waste financial test requirements, the permittee shall establish alternate financial assurance in accordance with clause (D).
+This quarterly update will supplement the annual financial update specified in clause (C).
+On the basis of the submitted information, if the commissioner finds that the permittee no longer meets the restricted waste financial test requirements, the permittee shall provide alternate financial assurance.